-About Us | Chapters I Advertising
+About Us | Chapters | Advertising | Join

 The Legal Department articles are not intended to serve as legal advice and are offered for educational purposes only.
 The information provided should not be used as a substitute for independent legal advice and it is not intended to address every situation that could potentially arise.
 Please be aware that laws, regulations and technical standards change over time.
 As a result, it is important to verify and update any reference or information that is provided in the article.

-Michael Griffin, JD, LCSW
+By Michael Griffin, JD, LCSW, Staff Attorney

 Termination of Treatment

 When employment ends, the therapist should address the topic of termination with patients who will not receive continued treatment from the therapist in a new setting.
 In some instances, it may be an option for the patient to continue treatment with another therapist in the current setting.
 When this is the case, the therapist is expected to discuss it with the patient and consider it along with any other viable option that exists.
 In other instances, the patient may decide that the departure of their therapist is a good time to discontinue treatment rather than start with a new provider.

 No ideal model exists for terminating treatment with a patient, but the therapist must practice in a manner that is consistent with the applicable “standard of care.”
 This means that the therapist is expected to manage the termination process with the reasonable degree of skill, knowledge, and care that would ordinarily be exercised by other members of their profession when practicing under similar circumstances.9 10 Similar requirements are echoed in section 1.4 of the CAMFT Code of Ethics, which states, “Marriage and family therapists use sound clinical judgment when terminating therapeutic relationships.”11 A reasonable implication of these standards is that it is generally desirable for therapists to provide patients with an opportunity to say goodbye and to offer resources for continuity of care, wherever appropriate.